-A tenancy agreement is something that is made between a landlord and a tenant.
-It sets out the terms of a tenancy as a written or oral (spoken) agreement, protecting both parties involved.
+A tenancy agreement is a contract between a landlord and tenant which may be written or verbal.
+It sets out the terms of a tenancy between the contracting parties.
 As long as the rent is paid and the rules set out in the agreement are followed, by both parties, the agreement is being met.

 Tenancy agreements come in different forms.
 We have discussed short and long-term lets before, but here we are going to explain some further types you may come across.

-The two primary types of tenancy agreement are:
+The two primary types of tenancy periods are:

-- Fixed-term — running for a set period of time
+- Fixed-term, running for a set period of time; and

-- Periodic — running on a week-by-week or month-by-month basis
+- Statutory Periodic, or more commonly known as periodic, running on a week-by-week or month-by-month basis.

 Assured Shorthold Tenancy (AST)

-This term applies to a majority of tenancies.
-The indicators that a tenancy is an AST are:
+This term applies to a majority of tenancies and derives from the Housing Act 1988.
+The hallmarks of an AST are: